Vinnieassaulter/DataAnalytics/Quora-question-pair-similarity/13_YusukeSugihara_PanQiyang.md

 In order to get a better performance for predicting duplicates, we applied another method based on Machine Learning - XGBoost and we will compare the result with the Hashing method.

-## *Data Split*
+## Additional Libraries

-We first split the original data into training data(70%) and test data(30%).
+import seaborn as sns<br>
+from nltk.corpus import stopwords<br>
+from collections import Counter<br>
+import xgboost as xgb<br>

 ## *TD-IDF word match*
 As we have seen before that the word share feature is strongly correlated to the is_duplicate label, we try to improve this feature, by using TF-IDF (term-frequency-inverse-document-frequency).
-TD-IDF is a statistical measure for evaluating how important a word is to a document in a collection or corpus.
 The term frequency (TF) component measures how frequently a term appears in a document, while the inverse document frequency (IDF) component measures how rare or common a term is across all documents in the corpus.
 Together, these components can be used to score the relevance of a term to a particular document or set of documents.
 More specificlly, first we count and weigh the words in order to measure how uncommon they are.
 We care about rare words existing in both questions than common one.
 For example, if the word "exercise" appears in both questions, they are more likely to be duplicate.

 | Most common words | Weights | Least Common words | Weights |
 | ----------------- | ------- | ------------------ | ------- |